 Reusing Export Configuration

-Before closing the Export window, you might want to save your export configuration for future use.
+Before closing the Export window, you might want to save your export configuration for future use, in order not to repeat all the actions again.

 Saving and Loading Field or Table Mappings